awsdocs/incident-manager-user-guide/doc_source/incident-manager-cross-account-cross-region.md

    + *Running a runbook in the management account\.* The management account must download and install the [https://s3.amazonaws.com/aws-incident-manager-assets.us-east-1/cross-account-setup/AWS-SystemsManager-AutomationReadOnlyRole.zip](https://s3.amazonaws.com/aws-incident-manager-assets.us-east-1/cross-account-setup/AWS-SystemsManager-AutomationReadOnlyRole.zip) CloudFormation template\.
 When installing `AWS-SystemsManager-AutomationReadOnlyRole`, specify the account IDs of all application accounts\.
 This role will let your application accounts read the status of the runbook from the incident details page\.
 The application account must install the [https://s3.amazonaws.com/aws-incident-manager-assets.us-east-1/cross-account-setup/AWS-SystemManager-AutomationAdministrationReadOnlyRole.zip](https://s3.amazonaws.com/aws-incident-manager-assets.us-east-1/cross-account-setup/AWS-SystemManager-AutomationAdministrationReadOnlyRole.zip) CloudFormation template\.
 The incident details page uses this role to get the automation status from the management account\.
    + *Running a runbook in an application account\.* The management account must download and install the [https://s3.amazonaws.com/aws-incident-manager-assets.us-east-1/cross-account-setup/AWS-SystemManager-AutomationAdministrationReadOnlyRole.zip](https://s3.amazonaws.com/aws-incident-manager-assets.us-east-1/cross-account-setup/AWS-SystemManager-AutomationAdministrationReadOnlyRole.zip) CloudFormation template\.
 This role allows the management account to read the status of the runbook in the application account\.
 The application account must download and install the [https://s3.amazonaws.com/aws-incident-manager-assets.us-east-1/cross-account-setup/AWS-SystemsManager-AutomationReadOnlyRole.zip](https://s3.amazonaws.com/aws-incident-manager-assets.us-east-1/cross-account-setup/AWS-SystemsManager-AutomationReadOnlyRole.zip) CloudFormation template\.
 When installing `AWS-SystemsManager-AutomationReadOnlyRole`, specify the account ID of the management account and other application accounts\.
 The management and other application accounts assume this role to read the status of the runbook\.

-1. To set up and create contacts, escalation plans, chat channels, and response plans, follow the steps detailed in [Incident preparation](incident-response.md)\.
+1. To set up and create contacts, escalation plans, chat channels, and response plans, follow the steps detailed in [Preparing for incidents in Incident Manager](incident-response.md)\.

 1. Add your contacts and response plan resources to either your existing resource share or a new resource share in AWS RAM\.
 For more information, see [Getting started with AWS RAM](https://docs.aws.amazon.com/ram/latest/userguide/getting-started.html) in the *AWS RAM User Guide*\.
 Adding response plans to AWS RAM enables application accounts to access incidents and incident dashboards created using the response plans\.
 Application accounts also gain the ability to associate CloudWatch alarms and EventBridge events to a response plan\.
 Adding the contacts and escalation plans to AWS RAM enables application accounts to view engagements and engage contacts from the incident dashboard\.